delb-xml/snakesist/README.rst

 backend. eXist allows this by default, so if you haven't configured your instance otherwise, don't worry about it.

-``snakesist`` is tested with eXist 4.7.1 and is not compatible yet with eXist 5.0.0.
+Please note that ``snakesist`` is tested with eXist 4.7.1 and is not compatible yet with version 5.
+The bug preventing ``snakesist`` to be compatible with the newest major eXist version will be fixed with the release of eXist 5.3.0.